Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Watch out for third-party libraries.
 The Netflix incident was caused by a synchronized block inside Brave, not in their own code.
 Use -Djdk.tracePinnedThreads=full during testing to identify pinning in dependencies.

 Virtual threads help when the workload is I/O-bound.
-If your application spends most of its time waiting for network responses, database queries, or file I/O, virtual threads will improve throughput.
-If the workload is CPU-bound, virtual threads will not help because having more threads than cores does not increase compute throughput.
+If your application spends most of its time waiting for network responses, database queries, or file I/O, virtual threads will improve throughput by keeping carriers busy while other virtual threads wait.
+If the workload is CPU-bound (image processing, cryptography, heavy computation), virtual threads will not help.
+Having more threads than cores does not give you more CPU cycles.

-Avoid caching expensive resources in ThreadLocal.
-With platform threads, you might store a database connection in a ThreadLocal and reuse it across tasks sharing the same thread.
-With virtual threads, each thread is short-lived and gets its own ThreadLocal.
-Creating an expensive resource per virtual thread defeats the purpose.
-Use connection pools instead.
+Be careful with ThreadLocal.
+With platform threads, you might store a database connection or a SimpleDateFormat in a ThreadLocal and reuse it across requests that happen to land on the same thread.
+With virtual threads, each thread is short-lived and gets its own ThreadLocal, so storing expensive resources there means creating one per request.
+Use connection pools and thread-safe formatters instead.

 Use JFR for production monitoring.
 The jdk.VirtualThreadPinned event (enabled by default with a 20 ms threshold) will alert you to pinning in production without adding overhead.